 In Beijing, China

 The Chinese partner is required to submit the FPP to the Beijing Municipal Science and Technology Commission through an online system.
+A link will be provided by the Beijing Municipal Science & Technology Commission.

 In Israel

 The Israeli partner is required to submit an IIA National Application form in accordance with the IIA regulations, through an online system.
 A signed copy of the Bilateral Application Form is required to be uploaded as well.